• SUA Performance in the Big House Klemtu

 Indigenous Tourism BC (ITBC) is a non-profit, stakeholder-based organization committed to growing a sustainable, culturally rich Indigenous tourism industry.

-We serve a mandate to partner with Indigenous tourism businesses and First Nations communities to create meaningful tourism experiences that share histories, cultures, and lands on their terms.
-Through training, product development, and marketing initiatives, we help elevate offerings, broaden the reach of Indigenous tourism and amplify Indigenous voices to gain international recognition and appreciation.
+We serve a mandate to partner with Indigenous tourism businesses and First Nations communities to create meaningful tourism experiences that share our histories, diverse cultures, connection to the lands, waters, and skies–on our terms.
+For travellers, this means experiences that nourish the mind, body, and spirit.
+For Indigenous businesses and First Nations communities, it means opportunities, growth, and pride.

 A woman playing the drum n front of people